makeyourownmaker/KaggleTitanicModels/README.md

 The [doParallel](https://cran.r-project.org/web/packages/doParallel/index.html)
 package for parallelising training.

+To install the required libraries in an R session:
 ```
 install.packages("caret", dependencies = c("Depends", "Suggests"))
 install.packages("rpart") # rpart should be installed with above command